andrei-gorbatch/small-agent/README.md

 At any stage, human-in-the-loop interaction is possible: after each step, the agent can be interrupted, and any output updated.
 Several different conversations are possible by using different threads.

-A GUI is provided to easily interact with the agent.
+A GUI (gradio app) is provided to easily interact with the agent.

 #### Launch Instructions